kyma-project/community/collaboration/sig-core/decisions/dr-021-Remove-k8s-api-server-proxies.md

-# DR 021: Remove components proxying requests to Kubernetes API server
+# DR 021: Remove components proxying requests to the Kubernetes API server

 Created on 2021-07-12 by Piotr Bochyński (@pbochynski).